• FormLogo

 Xiaowei Song, PhD, MSCS

-Dr. Song is a senior Clinical Scientist who conceptualized the application, managed the project development and the research team, and supervised the students.
+Dr. Song is a Senior Clinical Scientist and PI of the eFI-CGA research project, who conceptualized the application, managed the development, and supervised the implementation team.

 Kenneth Rockwood, MD, FRCPC